Stock availability

 Many customers are time-sensitive and may not be willing to wait for the restocking of a particular product.
 This can result in missed sales opportunities and potentially lost customers to competitors.
 Furthermore, forcing customers to settle for an alternative product may not meet their exact needs or preferences, leading to a less satisfactory purchase experience.

-Stockouts also have negative consequences for customer loyalty.
+Stock unavailability also has negative consequences for customer loyalty.
 Customers who encounter frequent stockouts may lose confidence in the e-commerce business, and they may start exploring other options to fulfil their shopping needs.
 This can significantly impact customer retention rates and overall business growth.

 Strategies to Improve Digital Shelf Stock Availability